 Make it harder: Call out incomplete commands like ‘Change’ or ‘Squat’.
 This works like the game Simon Says, if you don’t call out the full command it doesn’t count.
 Add reps to the squats and pushups for each client that slips up.

-3. Huddle Shuffle
+3. The Huddle Shuffle Warm Up

 - Start with some jogging on the spot.